robinfriedli/ThreadPool/README.md

 This ThreadPool allows users to use an unbounded queue to store up to Integer.MAX_VALUE tasks while having a flexible pool that dynamically creates new worker threads if there are no idle threads.

-Since this ThreadPool implements the ExecutorService interface it offers the same methods to execute tasks.
+Since this ThreadPool implements the ExecutorService interface, it offers the same methods to execute tasks.
 The #execute method simply submits a task for execution to the ThreadPool.
 The #submit method returns a Future which can be used to await the result of running the provided callable.